Annishivakumara/Ambulance_sound_Detector/README.md

 # Low Power Acoustic Event Detector Using Raspberry Pi 🚀

 ## Project Overview
 The **Low Power Acoustic Event Detector Using Raspberry Pi** is an innovative project designed to revolutionize traffic management systems by prioritizing emergency services.
-This life-saving solution utilizes advanced technologies like **acoustic event detection, IoT, and AI** to create a smarter and more responsive urban infrastructure. 🌟
+This life-saving solution utilizes advanced technologies like **acoustic event detection and IoT** to create a smarter and more responsive urban infrastructure. 🌟

 By detecting **ambulance sirens in real-time**, the system autonomously adjusts traffic signals, ensuring faster response times and potentially saving lives.
 This project aligns with the vision of **Smart Transportation Systems** and showcases how technology can significantly impact society.